Mushroom ravioli with garlic butter sauce

 What sauce for porcini mushroom ravioli?

-Which sauce for mushroom ravioli tastes good?
+Which sauce tastes good with mushroom ravioli?
 It doesn't always have to be porcini mushroom ravioli with cream sauce.
-A sauce that goes well with porcini mushroom ravioli is a garlic and butter sauce.
-This harmonises perfectly with the strong taste of the mushrooms and gives your dish the finishing touch.
-Porcini Mushroom Ravioli with Garlic Butter Sauce is one of the mushroom ravioli recipes that we have made our own Trips to Savor to Italy like to cook as a quick lunch.
-We don't usually make the ravioli ourselves, but buy ready-made boletus ravioli in the supermarket.
-If you want to go fast, it takes too long to make the filled pasta yourself.
-We'd rather take the prepared ravioli out of the fridge and put them in a saucepan with boiling salted water.
-We let the ravioli cook for about 6-8 minutes until they are ready for further processing.
+A suitable sauce for porcini mushroom ravioli, for example, is a garlic butter sauce.
+This harmonizes perfectly with the strong taste of the mushrooms and gives your dish the finishing touch.
+Porcini Mushroom Ravioli with Garlic Butter Sauce is one of the mushroom ravioli recipes that we have had since ours Trips to Savor to Italy like to cook as a quick lunch.
+We also enjoy eating Italian cuisine at home.
+However, we usually don't make the ravioli ourselves, but rather buy ready-made porcini mushroom ravioli from the supermarket.
+If you want to do it quickly, it will take too long to make the filled pasta yourself.
+We prefer to take the prepared ravioli out of the fridge and put them in a pot of boiling salted water.
+We let the ravioli cook in it for about 6-8 minutes until they are ready for further processing.

-However, if you don't have any finished ravioli in stock, you can easily make them yourself with this mushroom ravioli recipe.
+However, if you don't have any ready-made ravioli on hand, you can easily make them yourself with this porcini mushroom ravioli recipe.

 Recipe for mushroom ravioli with garlic butter sauce